seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 You see we do, yet see you but our hands
 And this the bleeding business they have done:
 Our hearts you see not; they are pitiful;
-And pity to the general wrong of Rome—
+And pity to the general wrong of Rome--
-As fire drives out fire, so pity pity—
+As fire drives out fire, so pity pity--
 Hath done this deed on Caesar.
 For your part,
 To you our swords have leaden points, Mark Antony:
 Our arms, in strength of malice, and our hearts